Homomorphisms to 3-manifold groups: JSJ-decompositions and modular automorphisms

 Suppose $H = A\ast_C B$ and $c \in Z_H(C)$.
 The \emph{Dehn twist by $c$} is the automorphism of $H$ defined by fixing each $a \in A$ and mapping each $b \in B$ to $cbc^{-1}$.
 If $H = A\ast_C$ and $c \in Z_H(C)$ then the \emph{Dehn twist by $c$} is the automorphism defined by fixing each $a \in A$ and mapping the stable letter $t$ to $tc$.
 If $\mathbb A$ is a graph of groups decomposition and $e$ is an edge of $\mathbb A$, a \emph{Dehn twist over $e$} is a Dehn twist in the one edge splitting corresponding to collapsing all edges of $\mathbb A$ other than $e$.

-Now suppose $H$ is finitely generated relative to a family of subgroups $\mc{H}_0$.
-Let $\mathbb A$ be a splitting of $H$ rel $\mc{H}_0$ and let $A$ be an abelian vertex group of $\mathbb A$.
-Let $P_A$ be the minimal direct factor of $A$ which contains the edge groups of $\mathbb A$ adjacent to $A$, the elements of $\mc{H}_0$ contained in $A$, and the torsion of $A$.
-The subgroup $P_A$ can be characterized as the intersection of the kernels of all homomorphisms $A\to \Z$ which are identically 0 on the adjacent edge groups and on elements of $\mc{H}_0$.
-We call $P_A$ the \emph{$(\mathbb A, \mc{H}_0$)--envelope of $A$}.
-Write $A = A_0 \oplus P_A$, and note that since $A$ is finitely generated relative to adjacent edge groups and $\mc{H}_0$, $A_0$ is a finitely generated free abelian group.
-Thus the group of automorphisms of $A$ fixing $P_A$ can be identified with $GL_n(\Z)$ for some $n\geq 1$.
-In particular, this group is generated by transvections: automorphisms sending $g$ to $gh$ for some basis elements $g$ and $h$ of $A_0$ and fixing all other elements of the basis of $A_0$, and all elements of $P_A$.
+Now suppose $A$ is an abelian group which is finitely generated relative to a family of subgroups $\mc{E}$.
+Let $P_A$ be the minimal direct factor of $A$ which contains the subgroups in $\mc{E}$ and the torsion of $A$.
+The subgroup $P_A$ can be characterized as the intersection of the kernels of all homomorphisms $A\to \Z$ which are identically 0 on the elements of $\mc{E}$.
+Write $A = A_0 \oplus P_A$, and note that since $A$ is finitely generated relative to $\mc{E}$, $A_0$ is a finitely generated free abelian group.
+We consider the group of automorphisms of $A$ fixing $P_A$.
+In particular, this group contains automorphisms sending $g$ to $gh$ for some basis elements $g$ and $h$ of $A_0$ and fixing all other elements of the basis of $A_0$, and all elements of $P_A$.
+We call such automorphisms of $A$ \emph{Nielsen transformations relative to $\mc{E}$} and note that they generate a group isomorphic to $\mathrm{SL}_n(\Z)$ where $n$ is the rank of $A_0$.